OCA/stock-logistics-workflow/stock_scanner/README.rst

 The "sentinel.py" specific ncurses client is available in the "hardware" directory.
+This application is a separate client, and can be run on any device.

+For mobile devices, like Windows Mobile or Android smart barcode scanners, we usually install it on a server, accessed through SSH.

 If you plan to use the specific "sentinel.py", you will need the "openobject-library" Python module, available from pip:

     $ sudo pip install "openobject-library<2"